siddhiamale/javascript-notes/README.md

 # javascript-notes
- this repo is for storing js notes
+ this repo is for storing js notes.
+Learning JS and github...